Endocrine Disrupting Chemicals

-For obvious reasons I focus on the impact of EDCs on fertility here, but they are also known to disrupt not just the fertility hormones, but loads of others too – they have been linked to numerous adverse health outcomes including endometriosis, early puberty, altered nervous system function, immune function, certain cancers, respiratory problems, metabolic issues, diabetes, obesity, cardiovascular problems, growth, neurological and learning disabilities and more!
+For obvious reasons, I focus on the impact of Endocrine Disrupting Chemicals on fertility here.
+Still, they are also known to disrupt not just the fertility hormones but loads of others too – they have been linked to numerous adverse health outcomes, including endometriosis, early puberty, altered nervous system function, immune function, certain cancers, respiratory problems, metabolic issues, diabetes, obesity, cardiovascular problems, growth, neurological and learning disabilities and more!

-The presentation that I listened to at FSA last year, focussed on Dr Mark Green‘s research into Endocrine Disrupting Chemicals (EDCs) and their impact on fertility.
+Last year, the presentation that I listened to at FSA focused on Dr Mark Green‘s research into Endocrine Disrupting Chemicals and their impact on fertility.
 His research has shown that these chemicals can mimic or block the male and female sex hormones, which can cause: